Galladite27/SHU-ASE-2025/documents/backlog.md

 * Administrator - access system-wide data (Laurence) - DEADLINE THURSDAY  2-3PM
 * Administrator analytics - monitor location performance for any branch (Laurence) - DEADLINE THURSDAY 27/11/25 2-3PM

+* Connect every page up with the database no more dummy data.
+Make sure it all works correctly (Theo) - DEADLINE WEDNESDAY 3/12/25

 * Administrator - generate reports (Ryan) - DEADLINE 29/11/25 SATURDAY
 * Administrator - edit user details (Ryan) - DEADLINE 1/12/25 MONDAY
 * Make sure all the dummy data on every page is connected to the database, the donation page submission is actually saved on the database.
 (Theo) - DEADLINE MONDAY 1/12/25